Updated December 18, 2020

 To power the presents under the tree, there’s often a surplus of batteries.

-Not to mention smaller disc batteries are more severe and sometimes even fatal if swallowed whole.
+Smaller disc batteries are even more severe and sometimes actually fatal if swallowed whole.

 Whether it’s chocolate, fruit cake or snowball cookies, holiday desserts are an absolute no-no for puppies.